Growth Asset Category Investment Policy Statement

 6. Investment Vehicle Concentration

-SCERS shall typically not comprise more than 20% of an investment strategy’s assets under management at the initiation of the investment.
+SCERS shall typically not comprise more than 20% of an investment strategy’s assets under management at the initiation of the investment, or for private market investments 20% of any one investment vehicle such as a limited partnership, limited liability company, or offshort corporation.
 Post-investment, SCERS shall monitor the investment strategy asset base, and SCERS’ concentration relative to the asset base.
-An exception to this guideline is an investment in a separate account, whereby SCERS may be the sole investor.
+An exception to this guideline is an investment in a separate account or fund of one, whereby SCERS may be the sole investor.
 In these circumstances, SCERS will endeavor to ensure that it does not generate a majority of the firm’s overall profits.

 7. Liquidity